iscas-MMSketch/SketchVideo/README.md

 # SketchVideo
-Dataset accompanying the paper **Fine-grained video retrieval with scene sketches**.
+Dataset for fine-grained scene-level SBVR.
+Please refer to our paper for more information: ["Fine-grained video retrieval with scene sketches"](https://ieeexplore.ieee.org/document/10136606).

 ### Dataset Summary